enoua5/factory/README.md

 The claw has very basic functions, as follows:

-If the claw has the command BOOT it will turn on nd begin running each of the following command in order. the boot command must be on its own line
+If the claw has the command BOOT it will turn on and begin running each of the following command in order. the boot command must be on its own line
 If the claw has the command <
    it will move left one room (unless it's in the leftmost room)